Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Black Belts

-All Black Belt Poomsae competitors are required to wear a WT style Poomsae uniform.
+Black Belt Poomsae competitors aged 12+ are required to wear a WT style Poomsae uniform.
 It must be the correct style as per your division.

-Failure to wear the correct poomsae uniform for your respective age division will result in a 1 point deduction from each poomsae score.
+Failure to wear the correct Poomsae uniform for your respective age division will result in disqualification.

-Wearing a specialist kyorugi uniform will result in disqualification.
+Wearing a standard or specialist Kyorugi uniform will result in disqualification.

 Colour Belts